openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

     Loading a recipe can be done without setting any **AOI** or **Questionnaire** answers.

 The recipe is a simple :code:`.json` file that is meant to be shared and reused.
-To do so, simply use the file selector of the **Recipe** panel and select a recipe from your **SEPAL workspace** folder.
+To do so, use the file selector of the **Recipe** pane and select a recipe from your **SEPAL workspace** folder.

 .. note::